-It’s hard to believe that the stock market keeps rising every day while we are still in the middle of a pandemic, deal with record unemployment and in the midst of a racial divide that could have serious implications ahead of a presidential election later this year.
+It’s hard to believe that the stock market keeps rising every day while we are still in the middle of a pandemic, dealing with record unemployment and in the midst of a national political divide that could have serious implications for the nation in the years ahead.

 For most Americans, especially those adversely impacted by the Coronavirus, the immediate gains from the market are likely minimal or limited to their retirement accounts.
 Large institutions, sophisticated investors/traders and the rich with their large cash reserves are likely the main groups making serious money from the rapid stock market gains.
 So it’s no surprise that most Americans feel at some level the stock market is rigged for the richest and seemingly disconnected from the real world.